 I am going to make a disclaimer here: I am very spoiled, as my mom is an excellent chef.
 She scoffs at the idea of buying bread, rather than making it; she can’t believe people purchase pizza dough; she thinks buying pre-shredded lettuce is blasphemy of the highest order.
 (Note: my mom does not put the same pressure on others as she puts on herself—if you’re buying pre-shredded lettuce and eating it healthfully, all the power to you.
-Of course, you can always find ways to become a better cook, but the most important thing is eating the right food.)
+Of course, you can always work to become a better cook if that’s your goal, but the most important thing is eating the right food.)

 Anyway, back to the bread-making.
 The process takes an entire day.
 More, if you count preparing the sourdough starter (or “the baby”, as we like to call it).
 I think my favorite part about the process is smelling the flour.
 If you’ve spent enough time with me, you’ll know that smell is my favorite sense (besides taste, of course).
 There’s something about wheat flour’s smell that is incredibly satisfying.
 If you’ve caught me furtively smelling a book several times within the span of a couple minutes, you now know how I would spend most of my days in a perfect world.

 Making sourdough bread is kind of like watching magic happen—slow, slow magic.
 You mix a few things together and set it aside, and whenever you come back to check on it and turn it, it’s risen a couple inches.
 Plus, the flavor and texture is simply incredible.
 Baking bread is just the process of following a bunch of steps, and, of course, having a good “baby.”
 Weigh, mix, rest, (smell) weigh, mix, rest, turn, rest, (smell) turn, rest, turn, rest, fold, rest, fold, rest, bake (smell).
 It’s a comforting rhythm.